Voting rights in Belgium: History

-1831–1893: Census suffrage for male Belgian citizens
+1831–1893: Census suffrage for men

 Census suffrage was in force since the creation of the Belgian state in 1831.
 The electoral system was written down in the Constitution of February 7, 1831 and the Election law was written on March 3, 1831.
 Only male citizens above 25 years old who paid a certain amount of tax had the right to vote, meaning in the national elections of 1831 only 46,000 Belgians were entitled to vote for the Chamber.
 In fact, only 400 people were up for election for the 51 national mandates of senators.
 In the beginning, the Belgian political landscape consisted only of Catholics and liberals, with no real developed party structure.
 Only later were the Liberal Party (1846) and the Catholic Party (1869) founded.

 On March 12, 1848, a law was made that lowered the tax and made the terms uniform throughout the country.
 The cumulation of the mandate of representative of the people or senator with an official function was also excluded.
 Finally, by law of July 9, 1877, the voting became secret.

 Troops of the paramilitary Garde Civique fire on strikers near Mons on 17 April 1893.

-1893–1918: General multiple compulsory voting for male Belgian citizens
+1893–1918: Plural compulsory voting for all men

-After bloody strikes in Wallonia and pressure from the liberal progressists and the socialists, General multiple voting rights were introduced in 1893 under the Beernaert government.
+After bloody strikes in Wallonia and pressure from the liberal progressists and the socialists, general plural voting rights were introduced in 1893 under the Beernaert government.
 As a result, every male Belgian citizen of 25 years or older had at least one vote, one or two additional votes were possible either depending on his education, or according to the taxes he paid, or a combination of both.
-The number of eligible voters increased tenfold from 137,772 to 1,370,687 with 853,628 voters with 1 vote, 293,679 voters with 2 votes and 223,381 with 3 votes.
-A voter could have a maximum of 3 votes.
-In total, 2,111,127 votes could be cast, with a minority of 517,060 voters (37.7%) having a majority of 1,257,499 votes (59.6%).
+The number of eligible voters increased tenfold from 137,772 to 1,370,687, with 853,628 voters having 1 vote, 293,679 voters having 2 votes and 223,381 having 3 votes.
+In total, 2,111,127 votes could be cast, with a minority of 517,060 voters (37.7%) holding a majority of 1,257,499 votes (59.6%).

 Compulsory voting was introduced and the voting age was set at 25 years.
 Provincial senators were also elected for the first time.

 The first elections under this system took place on October 14, 1894, with the recently founded Belgian Workers' Party entering parliament for the first time with 28 seats.
 Despite these reforms, the Workers' Party continued to advocate general single suffrage.